Skip to main content

 When an error occurs, we cannot serve you the output to the frontend.
 The wrong usage of functions will lead to wrong function output, which can result in wrong data being displayed on the frontend.
 For better security and data integrity, the best way is to prevent the user of your site to see the output.
 You can read more about this here in the FAQ section.

-When something goes wrong with your Textwire code, you'll get pre-defined HTML with the static message displayed:
+When something goes wrong with your Textwire code, you'll get pre-defined HTML with the static message displayed.
+This is what people would see when your app is in production:

 Error output in Textwire